 It’s that time of year again, spring or more specifically, spring cleaning time.
 In this post, I’m going to share with you some great spring cleaning tips to help you conquer the dreaded deep clean that needs to be done.

-Since spring cleaning is a huge chore that frankly, we probably would all want to avoid if possible, I created a free complete Spring Cleaning Checklist you can use to help you get through all of the cleaning that needs to be done.
+Since spring cleaning is a huge chore that frankly, we probably would all want to avoid if possible, I created a free complete Digital Spring Cleaning Checklist you can use to help you get through all of the cleaning that needs to be done.
+Use this as a quick reference guide to help you with your annual Spring Cleaning.

 - House Cleaning Tips: Cleaning Hacks To Keep Your House Clean